dschnei1/ngs4ecoprod/README.md

 ```

 #### 2. Taxonomic classification of quality filtered paired short-reads
-With script you assign taxonomy to your data with [Kraken2](https://github.com/DerrickWood/kraken2) and [Kaiju](https://github.com/bioinformatics-centre/kaiju).
+With this script you assign taxonomy to your data with [Kraken2](https://github.com/DerrickWood/kraken2) and [Kaiju](https://github.com/bioinformatics-centre/kaiju).
 Both classifications will be merged while Kraken2 annotation (higher precision) is prioritized over Kaiju annotation (higher sensitivity).
 In the end you will have an relative abundance table with taxonomic assignments.

+NOTE: \
-NOTE: This step is RAM intensive, per process you need at least 187 (-m) or 670 Gb of RAM
+This step is RAM intensive, per process you need at least 187 (-m) or 670 Gb of RAM. \
 In addition, make sure you have both databases located on a SSD drive!

 ```
 ngs4_tax -i ~/ngs4_illumina -d ~/ngs4ecoprod/ngs4ecoprod/db -p 1 -t 10 -m
 ```